khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

 > There is the one who allows differing and thinks that if two scholars make _ijtihād_ on a problem and one says, “_Ḥalāl_,” while the other says, “_Ḥarām_,” then both have arrived at the truth with their _ijtihād_!
 It can be said to such a person, “Is this view of yours based on the sources or on _qiyās_ (analogy)?”
 If he says, “On the sources,” it can be said, “How can it be based on the sources, when the Quran negates differing?”
 And if he says, “On analogy,” it can be said, “How can the sources negate differing, and it be allowed for you to reason by analogy that differing is allowed?!”
 This is unacceptable to anyone intelligent, let alone to a man of learning.[^b9]

-If it is said further: “What you have quoted from Imam Mālik that truth is only one, not plural, is contradicted by what is found in _al-Madkhal al-Fiqhi_ (1/89) by Shaykh Zarqā: ‘The Caliphs Abū Jaʿfar al-Manṣūr and later al-Rashīd proposed to select the _madhhab_ of Imam Mālik and his book _al-Muwaṭṭā_ as the official code of Law for the Abbasid empire, but Imam Mālik forbade them from this, saying, “Indeed, the Companions of the Messenger of Allāh \pbuh differed in the subsidiary issues and were scattered in various towns, [but each of them was correct]{style="font-variant:small-caps;"}.”’”
+If it is said further: “What you have quoted from Imam Mālik that truth is only one, not plural, is contradicted by what is found in _al-Madkhal al-Fiqhī_ (1/89) by Shaykh Zarqā: ‘The Caliphs Abū Jaʿfar al-Manṣūr and later al-Rashīd proposed to select the _madhhab_ of Imam Mālik and his book _Muwaṭṭā_ as the official code of Law for the Abbasid empire, but Imam Mālik forbade them from this, saying, “Indeed, the Companions of the Messenger of Allāh \pbuh differed in the subsidiary issues and were scattered in various towns, [but each of them was correct]{style="font-variant:small-caps;"}.”’”

 I say: This incident of Imam Mālik is well-known, but his saying at the end, “but each of them was correct” is one for which I find no basis in any of the narrations or sources I have come across,[^b10] by Allāh, except for one narration collected by Abū Nuʿaym in _Ḥilyah al-Awliyā_ (6/332), but with a chain of narrators which includes al-Miqdām ibn Dāwūd who is classified among the weak narrators by al-Dhahabi in _al-Ḍuʿafā_; not only this, but the wording of it is, “...but each of them was correct in his own eyes.”
 Hence the phrase “in his own eyes” shows that the narration in _al-Madkhal_ is fabricated; indeed, how could it be otherwise, when it contradicts what has been reported on reliable authority from Imam Mālik that truth is only one and not plural, as we have mentioned, and this is agreed on by all the Imams of the Companions and the Successors as well as the four _Mujtahid_ Imams and others.
 Ibn ʿAbd al-Barr says, “If the conflicting views could both be right, the _Salaf_ would not have corrected each other's _ijtihād_, judgments, and verdicts.
 Simple reasoning forbids that something and its opposite can both be correct; as the fine saying goes,